Learn and Unlearn: Addressing Misinformation in Multilingual LLMs: Unlearn Multilingual Content

 \subsection{Experimental Setup}

-\paragraph{Unlearning dataset.} For each pairs of corresponding real and fake news abstracts, we again prompt GPT-4 to generate 20 news articles.
-This construct a retain set $\mathcal{R}'$ and forget set $\mathcal{F}'$.
-We use a different set of generation prompt, where we prompt GPT-4o to further extract key information in the abstracts then expand into articles, to ensure necessary divergence between unlearning and initial training data from a information bottleneck.
+\paragraph{Unlearning dataset.} For each pairs of corresponding real and fake news abstracts, we again prompt GPT-4o to generate 20 news articles.
+This process constructs a retain set $\mathcal{R}'$ and forget set $\mathcal{F}'$.
+We use a different set of generation prompt, where we prompt GPT-4o to further extract key information in the abstracts then expand into articles, to ensure necessary divergence between unlearning and initial training data from an information bottleneck.
 We repeat the same step in \S\ref{sec:train_exp_setup} to verify $\mathcal{F}'$ contains the targeted information.

 We evaluate the similarity between the data used during training and unlearning with average semantic similarity by \texttt{all-mpnet-base-v2} \cite{reimers-2020-multilingual-sentence-bert} and linguistic similarity by unigram BLEU score.
 The low similarity in \autoref{tab:similarity_bleu} across $\mathcal{F}$ to $\mathcal{F}'$ shows a necessary topical and semantic discrepancy.